 Basically, whatever DeSantis wants, DeSantis gets.
 That much is clear with the smashing victories the Governor scored during this year’s Legislative Session.

-DeSantis demanded and received a bill that outlaws some travelers to prove that they had received vaccinations against COVID-19.
+DeSantis demanded and received a bill that outlaws requiring some travelers to prove that they had received vaccinations against COVID-19.
 The “vaccine passport” bill is another major victory for the Governor.

 He received broad condemnation for his early handling of the pandemic, but Florida’s less aggressive response now is seen by many as the model states should follow.